-- Each school served under Title I, Part A shall jointly develop with, and distribute to, parents and family members of participating children a written parent and family engagement policy, agreed on by such parents, that shall describe the means for carrying out the requirements of ESSA § 1116(c-f). - Parents shall be notified of the policy in an understandable and uniform format and, to the extent practicable, provided in a language the parents can understand. - Such policy shall be made available to the local community and updated periodically to meet the changing needs of parents and the school [ESSA § 1116(b)(1)].
+- Each school served under Title I, Part A shall jointly develop with, and distribute to, parents and family members of participating children a written parent and family engagement policy, agreed on by such parents, that shall describe the means for carrying out the requirements of 20 U.S.C. § 6318(c)-(f). - Parents shall be notified of the policy in an understandable and uniform format and, to the extent practicable, provided in a language the parents can understand.
+See 20 U.S.C. § 6318(b)(1). - Such policy shall be made available to the local community and updated periodically to meet the changing needs of parents and the school.
+See 20 U.S.C. § 6318(b)(1).